sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 #### Is it possible to tie discounts in a contract to specific actions, such as logo rights, case study, lunch and learn sessions, etc?

-The OF should reflect the price we charge including any discounts but we should not tie those discounts to some specific action required by the Customer.
+The Order Form should reflect the price we charge including any discounts but we should not tie those discounts to some specific action required by the Customer.
 However, under “Other Customers Terms” we should include all the agreed commitments with our Customer - e.g.: "During the first year of the Subscription Period, Customer will participate in a case study of how Sourcegraph helps Customer’s developers meet or exceed internal goals."

 Please check our [Order Form review Guide](https://docs.google.com/document/d/1xOFBtx3Me592fEVAp6SPDCosGtp--0fdVsaHPFx3SCs/edit) for additional information on our clauses and deal structuring.